MelvinCr1/2JAVA_IStoreApp/README.md

 - Justification of the choice of language and graphic library
 - Rationale for splitting code into multiple packages
 - Code documentation
-- Presentation of algorithms for managing the installation of barriers
-- Explanation of the process used to make several computers communicate during the network game

 ## Built With